LorenzoRottigni/md-documentations/machine-learning/udemy-bootcamp/21-deep-learning/21-deep-learning.md

 In case of multiclass classification the output layer will have as many neurons as the number of classes.
 The output of each neuron will be the probability of the input to belong to that class.

-Hidden leayers are difficoult to interpret and understand because of their high interconnectivity.
+Hidden layers are difficoult to interpret and understand because of their high interconnectivity.
 The weights of the hidden layers are not directly related to the input and output.
 The hidden layers are used to learn the features of the data.

 - Neural networks become "deep neural networks" when they have more than one hidden layer.